The 2021/22 Women's U17 EURO has a new format including promotion and relegation with the first round running until 14 November.

 Round 1 will decide which teams are promoted and relegated ahead of round 2 in spring 2022.

-- From League B to A: the six group winners plus best runner-up.
+- From League B to A: the six group winners plus the runner-up with the best record against the teams first and third in their section.

 - From League A to B: the seven teams ranked fourth in their groups.